 The sitemap is what allows Google to crawl your site and better understand what it is about.
-When you have different categories for products, then the sitemap is what will keep it organized for Google to crawl it more effectively.
+When you have different categories for products, the sitemap will keep it organized for Google to crawl it more effectively.

 As pages, posts, and categories get updated then Google will notice the changes right away so the changes get indexed faster.

 The better Google is able to understand what your site is about then the better your SEO results will be.
-It isn’t obligatory to submit the sitemap to Google since it will get indexed even without it.
+Submitting the sitemap to Google isn’t obligatory since it will get indexed even without it.
 But, for the sake of improving your SEO, it is imperative that you are giving Google a clear roadmap of your site.